 Top 5 Worst Airport Surcharges in 2026

-After July 1, the leaderboard for the most expensive single-trip rideshare access fees at major US airports looks like this:
+Today, the leaderboard for the most expensive single-trip rideshare access fees at major US airports looks like this — with LAX set to seize the top spot once its approved increase takes effect:

 | Rank | Airport | 2026 Fee | Round Trip | Notes |